-[Heading inserted by No. 20 of 1999 s.
-9; amended by No. 53 of 2003 s.
+[Heading inserted: No. 20 of 1999 s.
+9; amended: No. 53 of 2003 s.
 96.]

 1. Licence terms and conditions

 A licence may include provisions —

 (a) requiring the licensee to enter into agreements on specified terms or on terms of a specified type, other than agreements relating to the provision of access to gas distribution capacity that are covered by the National Gas Access (Western Australia) Law; and